casperholders/casperholdersfront/README.md

 ```
 VUE_APP_FAKE_KEY="<TestnetPrivateKeyWithoutPem>"
 VUE_APP_FAKE_VALIDATOR_KEY="<TestnetValidatorPrivateKeyWithoutPem>"
+VUE_APP_FAKE_MULTISIG_KEY="<TestnetMultiSigPrivateKeyWithoutPem>"
+VUE_APP_FAKE_SECOND_MULTISIG_KEY="<TestnetSecondMultisigPrivateKeyWithoutPem>"
 VUE_APP_E2E=true
 ```

 The first env variable will enable you to test all users interactions (Transfer / Stake / Unstake)
 The second env variable will enable you to test all validators operations (Add & Withdraw bid)
+The third env variable will be a main test multisig account.
+The fourth env variable will be an authorized key for the multisig account.
-The third one will tell the app to run in E2E mode and will bypass the casper signer to use a local signer with the fake keys provided.
+The last one will tell the app to run in E2E mode and will bypass the casper signer to use a local signer with the fake keys provided.
 Check the globalPlugin.js to see how it works.
 Only the positive path for sending smart contract is not tested.
 See issue #10